MarkusRosen/markusrosen.github.io/_posts/2020-01-30-Instance_Image_Segmentation_for_Window_and_Building_Detection_with_detectron2.md

 files.download('/content/predictions.zip')
 ```

 Here ends this first introduction on how to use `detectron2`.
-Note: This tutorial is also available as a [shareble Google Colab Notebook](https://colab.research.google.com/drive/1hxmdsLmqI6LR2v5SqHzH8oILXVI4eIzR).
+Note: This tutorial is also available as a [shareable Google Colab Notebook](https://colab.research.google.com/drive/1hxmdsLmqI6LR2v5SqHzH8oILXVI4eIzR).